 Today we drive to an indigenous village stopping for lunch along the way at the world famous Harry’s Pancake Place.

-Depart for Eastgate Airport to fly to Johannesburg (flights arrangements are up to each individual to arrange and are not included in the price of this class) All participants need to be in Eastgate Airport by 10am on August 1the first day of this program.
+- Depart for Eastgate Airport to fly to Johannesburg (flight arrangements are up to each individual to arrange and are not included in the price of this class) All participants need to be in Eastgate Airport by 10 am on August 1the first day of this program.
 On the day of arrival for the course please book the first flight into Eastgate, Hoedspruit.
-You will be returned to Eastgate Airport by 1pm on August 10th the last day of this program.
+You will be returned to Eastgate Airport by 1 pm on August 10th the last day of this program.

-To reserve your spot: Fill out this form, 2011_International_Registration_Form.pdf and return with a non-refundable deposit of $750.
-Because of the incredible price of this journey, the trip is first come first reserved only.
+To reserve your spot: Fill out a registration form and return with a non-refundable deposit of $750.
+Because of the incredible price of this journey, the trip is first come, first reserved only.

 Recommended Reading List: “Tracks and Signs of Southern & East Africa Wildlife” by Chris& Tilde Stuart